xuthus83/pigallery2/README.md

  * bug free :) - `In progress`

-## 4. Suggest a feature
+## 4. Suggest/endorse new features
-  You are welcome to suggest no feature to the application via [github issues](https://github.com/bpatrik/pigallery2/issues).
+  You are welcome to suggest new features to the application via [github issues](https://github.com/bpatrik/pigallery2/issues).
   I cannot garantie any dealine with the development of a new feature.
 (I usually fix bugs within week/weeks.)
   I will give a higher priority to a feature that has more 'likes' (i.e.: `+1`-s or thumbs ups) on it.